-Chapter 26 Supplementary Chapter Traditional Medicine Conditions - Module I in WHO International Classification of Diseases (ICD) 11th revision - https://icd.who.int/browse11/l-m/en
+Chapter 26 Supplementary Chapter Traditional Medicine Conditions - Module I in WHO International Classification of Diseases (ICD) 11th revision.

 This supplementary chapter refers to disorders and patterns which originated in ancient Chinese medicine and are commonly used in China, Japan, Korea, and elsewhere around the world.
 This list represents a agreed set of harmonised traditional medicine conditions of the Chinese, Japanese, and Korean classifications.
 For an extended list of traditional medicine conditions, please refer to the International Classification of Traditional Medicine (ICTM).